THOMASELOVE/431-packages/README.md

     install.packages(pkgs)
 ```

-**Note**: This list isn't finalized yet.
-It will be by our first class meeting.

 2. Execute those commands by hitting Enter.

 3. Now, go to the **Packages** tab on the right side of your RStudio screen, and click on **Update**.
 (This is also how you'll Update packages later this term.)